 Arguing with kids often seems like a losing battle—and it is.
 No matter what you say, your child has a smart comeback that pushes your buttons or leaves you speechless.
-And worst of all, when your child is angry, nothing is fair, and it’s never his fault.
+And worst of all, when your child is angry, nothing is fair, and it’s never their fault.

-Here’s an example of how a conversation with your child can quickly be derailed by accusations, blame and anger.
-Let’s say the teen below hasn’t done his homework and now he’s behind at school.
+Here’s an example of how a conversation with your child can quickly be derailed by accusations, blame, and anger.
+Let’s say the teen below hasn’t done his homework, and now he’s behind at school.
 He was in a bad mood when he came home, so he takes it out on his little sister by picking on her and calling her foul names.
 His mother is concerned and upset, and she attempts to talk to him about what’s going on.
 Soon, their conversation deteriorates into an ugly argument:

 Parent: “Why are you falling behind in school and picking on your sister so much lately?”